Mobile Signal Improvement FAQ

 Probably the most bang for the buck signal improvement is attaching an external antenna directly to your cell phone or cellular data card.
 The down side is that you are tethered to a cable.
 One challenge is that most of today's cell phones do not come with a usable RF port that you can attach and antenna too.
 So you are limited to a few newer phones or an older, maybe refurbished phone.
 In these situations, a wireless system that does not require a connection to your device is better.

 Cellular data cards can see cellular service improvement with an external antenna as well.
-Visit our Mobile Broadband Signal Improvement page for more information.
+Visit our Cellular Internet Signal Improvement page for more information.

 How do wireless repeater type systems work?

-A wireless type repeater system consists of 3 major components:
+A cellular repeater system consists of 3 major components:

 - Outside Antenna